GoogleCloudDataproc/initialization-actions/jupyter2/README.md

-# Jupyter Notebook
+# Jupyter Notebook / Jupyterlab

-This initialization action installs the latest version of [Jupyter Notebook](http://jupyter.org/) with `pip` and Python 2.
+This initialization action installs the latest version of [Jupyter Notebook](http://jupyter-notebook.readthedocs.io/en/stable/) and [Jupyterlab](https://jupyterlab.readthedocs.io/en/stable/getting_started/overview.html) with `pip` and Python 2.
 Conda and Python 3 users should instead use the original [Jupyter init action](https://github.com/GoogleCloudPlatform/dataproc-initialization-actions/tree/master/jupyter).

 ## Using this initialization action